Perry Farrell: 2000–2008: Jane's Addiction new music and Satellite Party

 Their debut album, Ultra Payloaded, was released on May 29, 2007, on Columbia Records, with contributions from artists such as John Frusciante and Flea of the Red Hot Chili Peppers, electronic dance producers Hybrid, former Red Hot Chili Peppers/Pearl Jam drummer Jack Irons, Joy Division/New Order bassist Peter Hook, and Fergie of the Black Eyed Peas.

 Satellite Party performed at the Coachella Valley Music and Arts Festival on April 27, 2007.
 On June 8 they performed at the Download Festival at Donington, UK.
 On June 29 they performed alongside Pearl Jam, Kings of Leon and Queens of the Stone Age at Rock Werchter, Belgium.
 They performed at Buzz Beach Ball 3 in Kansas City (a concert sponsored by KRBZ), and EndFest 16 in Seattle.

 The four original members of Jane's Addiction played their first show together in 17 years at the first United States edition of the NME Awards on April 23, 2008, and played two small shows in Los Angeles during late 2008.
 Farrell has released a number of solo tracks online, all of them recorded with the involvement of wife Etty Lau.
 Their song "Go All the Way (Into the Twilight)" appeared on the Twilight film soundtrack.

-2009–present: Recent career, Kind Heaven Orchestra and lawsuit against Jane's Addiction bandmates
+2009–present: Recent career, Kind Heaven Orchestra, and Jane's Addiction lawsuit

 The reunited Jane's Addiction re-debuted at SXSW in 2009 and kicked off a summer tour with Nine Inch Nails.
-Eric Avery again left the band in late 2009, leaving Farrell, Navarro and Perkins as the remaining members of Jane's Addiction.
+Avery again left the band in late 2009, leaving Farrell, Navarro and Perkins as the remaining members of Jane's Addiction.
 The band with Dave Sitek on bass released The Great Escape Artist in 2011 and have continued to tour.